rafarlho/LogisticsManagementApp/README.md

   git clone https://github.com/rafarlho/LogisticsManagementApp.git
   ```

-Navigate to the server directory to install the dependencies for teh server:
+Navigate to the server directory to install the dependencies for the server:
 ```sh
   cd server
 ```